-The user always carried the smartphone on his hand, the user never put the smartphone on a backpack or a pocket.
-For the reference logfiles, the user always kept the smartphone (mostly) stable in front of his face or chest (typical position for reading or typing with the phone) as shown in the video.
-For validation and evaluation logfiles the user's movements are not that strict but they remain realistic.
-Although the user hold the device as in the training logfiles most of time, the user may leave the smartphone on a table and occasionally do other realistic movements, e.g. attending a phone call, answering a message or taping the screen to read recent notifications.
-Anyway, non-natural handling conditions are not expected.
+The user always carried the smartphone in a realistic way resembling a real situation.
+For the training trials, the user always kept the smartphone (mostly) stable in front of his face or chest (typical position for reading or typing with the phone) as shown in the video.
+For testing and scoring trials the user's movements are not that strict but they remain realistic.
+Although the user hold the device as in the training trials most of time, the user may leave the smartphone on a table and occasionally do other realistic movements, e.g. attending a phone call, answering a message or taping the screen to read recent notifications.
+Anyway, extreme non-natural handling conditions are not expected.